Monitoring Docker, OpenShift and Kubernetes - Version 5.2 (Storage usage and alerts)

 Monitoring OpenShift and Kubernetes applications will show you information for Persistent Volume Claims as well.

-These metrics provided by metrics exported from the kubelet
+These metrics are provided by metrics exported from the kubelet

 .
-These metrics available since Kubernetes 1.8 and
+These metrics are available since Kubernetes 1.8 and

 OpenShift 3.9.
 Not all of the Persistent Volume providers support these metrics, but the majority does.